 Located more central to the city centre, Orchard Road is one of Singapore’s most iconic streets.
 The 2.2km road features a range of shopping malls, luxury boutiques, restaurants, luxury hotels and more.
 Other popular districts include Chinatown, Little India and Clarke Quay.
 For a quick island getaway, Singapore’s Sentosa Island is the place to be.
 The island resort located off Singapore’s southern coast features a number of resorts and attractions, including the Universal Studios theme park, Adventure Cove Waterpark and Madame Tussauds.
 A number of popular beaches, such as Siloso, Palawan and Tanjong can also be found here.

 The next edition of Ultra Singapore will take place from June 8-9, 2019.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Ultra Singapore 2019 using the map below!